Solar-network/docs/docs/core/transactions/types/overview.md

 This sections describes Mainnet Transaction Types and its structure related to the `serde` process (serialisation and deserialisation of transactions).

 > ℹ️ **INFO** - Transactions are the heart of any blockchain, cryptocurrency or otherwise.
 They represent a transfer of value from one network participant to another.
-In SXP, transactions can be of one of multiple types, specified in AIP11, which can affect the content and data structure of each transaction's payload.
+In SXP, transactions can be of one of multiple types which can impact the content and data structure of each transaction's payload.

 Using the [SXP SDKs](/docs/sdk/documentation), developers can employ the programming language of their choice to build applications utilising the SXP blockchain.
 The SXP SDKs are split into two packages for each language: Client and Cryptography.